y3owk1n/undo-glow.nvim/README.md

 vim.api.nvim_create_autocmd({ "TextChanged" }, {
  pattern = "*",
  callback = function()
-  -- Provide a list of ignored filetypes local ignored_filetypes = { "mason", "snacks_picker_list", "lazy" }
+  -- Either provide a list of ignored filetypes local ignored_filetypes = { "mason", "snacks_picker_list", "lazy" }
   if vim.tbl_contains(ignored_filetypes, vim.bo.filetype) then
    return
   end

-  vim.schedule(function()
+  -- or just use buftype to ignore all other type if vim.bo.buftype ~= "" then return end

-   require("undo-glow").attach_and_run({
+  -- then run undo-glow with your desired hlgroup vim.schedule(function() require("undo-glow").attach_and_run({
     hlgroup = "UgUndo",